 Linda had a unique seat at the table last weekend as we began a community mission with other rescue groups, focused on properly seeking out foster families, and providing education and support to them in a revolutionary way.
-If you’re interested in becoming a foster or volunteer for Hope2K9 Rescue, please email us at email@example.com, and we’ll be happy to discuss the best fit volunteer involvement for you.
+If you’re interested in becoming a foster or volunteer for Hope2K9 Foundation, please email us at email@example.com, and we’ll be happy to discuss the best fit volunteer involvement for you.

 Author: Linda Beard

 For over ten years, I have lived next to a couple who have either owned or fostered numerous dogs.
 When they have adopted dogs, the dogs have been “unadoptable” – dogs that were elderly, infirm, or both.
-They lovingly opened their doors and their hearts to dogs of their preferred breed, labrador retrievers, and blends of other breeds with labradors.
+They lovingly opened their doors and their hearts to dogs of their preferred breed, Labrador retrievers, and blends of other breeds with Labradors.
 They never had a dog long term, because the dogs they chose did not have a long life expectancy.
 This loving couple endured heartache after heartache, but that did not stop them from wanting to give these dogs the comfort of a loving home in their final years or months.

 Last year, they said goodbye to two dogs with a one-week period, one was elderly and the other had a life-threatening illness.
 Losing two beloved dogs in such a short period was more heartache than they cared to bear, so it was no surprise when they told me they were “done with dogs.”

 The following month, I was scrolling around on my Facebook feed and noticed a new dog being offered for adoption by Hope2K9 Rescue.
 This is Cameron Thompsen’s rescue organization, and as Cameron is my dog’s trainer, she and her rescue organization are near and dear to my heart.
 Bonus: They’re in my local area.